 Wire Act and Liquidity Issues

-The Federal Wire Act is currently the biggest impediment to betting exchanges establishing a foothold in the USA.
-The Wire Act prohibits “information assisting in the placing of bets or wagers” from crossing state lines, which is why mobile sportsbooks in every state use geolocation technology to limit access to in-state users only.
+However, the Federal Wire Act complicates the issue because it prohibits “information assisting in the placing of bets or wagers” from crossing state lines, which is why mobile sportsbooks in every state use geolocation technology to limit access to in-state users only.

 Until the Wire Act is repealed or exchange operators find a creative way to get around its restrictions, exchange betting will face an uphill battle in establishing a foothold in the US market.